plone/documentation/develop/addons/five-grok/browser-components/views.rst

    *grok.require()*.
 This directive is required.
 You can pass *“zope2.Public”* to indicate that the view does not require any permissions at all.
 Other common permissions include *zope2.View*, *cmf.ModifyPortalContent* and *cmf.ManagePortal*.
-See the `Dexterity Developer Manual`_ for more information about permissions and workflow.
+See the :doc:`Dexterity Developer Manual </external/plone.app.dexterity/docs/index>` for more information about permissions and workflow.
 -  We override the *update()* method, which is called by the base class before the view is rendered.
 This is a good place to pre-calculate